Ready to seriously organize your life from start to end?

 7. Use Habits to Organize Your Life

 Including healthy habits in your routine can be life changing.
 Habits and routines help you stay productive and organized in your life.
-I use this Start, Stop, Repeat method,
+I use this Start, Stop, Repeat method every week,

 Start – Make a list of new habits you want to include in your day.
 Like, waking up early, meditating, or eating healthy.